The Spirit of Bruja Canyon

 In spring 1978, we decided to more fully explore the western side of the park.
 In particular, we wanted to get on top of Mesa de Anguilla, through which the Rio Grande cuts Santa Elena Canyon.
 Then we intended to hike back along the mesa to the river and look down on it from the canyon rim.
-Studying a U.S. Geological Survey map, we found a possible access to the mesa top: a steep cut that sliced up the mesa wall a short day’s hike west of Terlingua Abaja.
+Studying a U.S. Geological Survey map, we found a possible access to the mesa top: a steep cut that sliced up the mesa wall a short day’s hike west of Terlingua Abajo.

-Initially, the terrain consisted of dusty flats dotted every few hundred yards with mounded hills one hundred or more feet high.
-Although we had to climb an occasional ridge, things went smoothly for several hours.
+Initially, the terrain consisted of dusty flats dotted every few hundred yards with mounded hills a hundred feet or more high.
+Although we had to climb an occasional low ridge, things went smoothly for several hours.
 Shortly after midday, we had a tense encounter after a baby javelina scurried across our path about forty feet in front of us.
 Its mama was right on its heels, and she stopped, snorted threateningly, and pawed a cloud of dust into the air with her sharp hooves.
 Just when we were sure she was going to charge, her baby disappeared into the scrub brush and cactus, and a few moments later, she followed.

 As we neared the cut, the terrain flattened considerably, although the ground now was crisscrossed by a network of four- to eight-foot-deep gullies that were difficult to negotiate.
 When we finally reached the cut, we found that the gullies carried runoff rainwater from the mesa to now-distant Terlingua Creek, but while we were scrambling in and out of them in the desert heat, their purpose seemed to be to give us trouble.
 Gradually, they shallowed as we neared the foot of the mesa.

-At last, we arrived at the bottom of the talus slope below the cut, where water had gouged a large crescent out of the base of the slope on the right side and smoothed the rocky desert floor with a bed of fine sand.
-Extending up the talus slope to the base of the cut itself was a lengthy fall of boulders, looking almost as if a large cataract had lumpily solidified.
+At last, we arrived at the bottom of the talus slope below the cut, where water had gouged a large crescent out of the base of the slope on the right side and smoothed part of the rocky desert floor with a bed of fine sand.
+Extending up the talus slope to the base of the cut itself was a lengthy fall of boulders looking almost as if a large cataract had lumpily solidified.
 This fall of boulders ran upward almost half a mile before it stopped at the bottom of the dark gash.
 The sum of the parts formed the head of a small but picturesque canyon.

 We rested before we attempted to scramble over the fall of boulders, assay the cut, and climb to the top of the mesa.
-From the bottom, it looked as if it would take at least half an hour to haul our packs over the boulders to the base of the cut, and we’d have to go at least that far up before we could judge whether or not we could climb up the cut itself.
+From the bottom, it looked as if it would take half an hour to haul our packs over the boulders to the base of the cut, and we’d have to go at least that far before we could judge whether or not we could climb up the cut itself.

 We slowly took off our packs and leaned them against a boulder, then we peered up the cut to see if we could climb it.
 We could see up it only about sixty feet before it took a turn.
-Noting that the wasps, for some reason, weren’t in the crevasse itself, I decided to step across the pool, climb up to the bend, and survey the cut further.
+Noting that the wasps, for some reason, weren’t in the crevasse itself, I decided to step across the pool, climb up to the bend, and further survey the cut.

 There seemed to be nothing we could do.
 We both tried several more times to climb into the cut, but the wasps just wouldn’t let us pass.
 I guess the strange thing was that, despite their sheer numbers and the fact that we angered them much of the hour we spent in their company, the wasps never stung either of us.